msabaeian/aa-unity/Readme.md

 - [DONE] game manager and handling win / game over actions and have a few levels
 - [DONE] animations and animator basics
 - [DONE] GUI menu (Start, Continue and Exit)
-- [TODO] save data -> ability to continue game from last checkpoint (level in this game)
+- [DONE] save data -> ability to continue game from last checkpoint (level in this game)
 - [TODO] use Input System (keyboard and Dual Sense)
+- [TODO] add audio -> background music, sound effect for pin, win and loose
 - [TODO/MAYBE] use a JSON file to define different levels instead of hard-coded switch-case
+- [TODO/MAYBE] a better GUID and use new unity UI system (UIToolit?)